* Translated by AI

 An Se-young. /Photo=Korea Badminton Association

-South Korea took the lead with An Se-young defeating Putri Kusuma Wardani 2-0 (21-19, 21-5).
-The women's doubles pair of Lee So-hee (Incheon International Airport) and Baek Ha-na (MG Saemaeul Geumgo) then secured a 2-1 (21-16, 19-21, 21-15) victory in the women's doubles, bringing them closer to the final.
+South Korea took the lead with An Se-young defeating Putri Kusuma Wardani 2-0 (21-19, 21-5), followed by the women's doubles pair of Lee So-hee (Incheon International Airport) and Baek Ha-na (MG Saemaeul Geumgo), ranked third in the world, securing a 2-1 (21-16, 19-21, 21-15) victory in women's doubles, bringing them closer to the final.

-The final opponent on the 3rd at 5 p.m. is China, the tournament's most successful team with 16 titles and the defending champion.
+The final opponent on the 3rd at 5 p.m. is China, the tournament's most decorated team with 16 titles and the defending champion.
 China advanced to the final without losing a single match in the quarterfinals and semifinals against Malaysia and Japan, following their group stage A matches.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>